 We are thankful that Rushdie survived the cowardly attack, the motive for which appears to be revenge for Rushdie criticizing Islamic beliefs.
 The Authors Guild firmly stands by Rushdie and his right to creative expression just as we did in 1989 when Ayatollah Ruhollah Khomeini, the Supreme Leader of Iran, issued a fatwa and called for Rushdie’s assassination for committing blasphemy and insulting the prophet Muhammad in his 1988 novel, The Satanic Verses.
 We do not tolerate attacks on free speech of any kind, much less assault and murder.”

-I stand with the Authors Guild and their committment to freedom of expression.
+I stand with the Authors Guild and their commitment to freedom of expression.
 Do you?

 For a report on the attack, read here.